patrickmmartin/pith-writings/et_tu_delphi/article.md

 For those minded to do so, the features of a language for the "hard core programmer" were also there:
 * full access to the FFI of binaries of other languages at link time
-* a range of calling conventions
+* a range of selectable calling conventions (see [wikipedia2019-3] for details of these)
-* hand-crafted dynamic loading of code modules
+* capability to hand-craft dynamic loading of code modules
+* all the usual crazy casting stuff some programmers like to do (rarely needed in Delphi)
 * inline assembly

 Contention: Delphi was inherently very dynamic for its time